Support

 7.1 Can I apply for InnoNext?

-If you are a fellow participating in Marie Sklodowska-Curie Actions (MSCA) Postdoctoral Fellowships, Doctoral Networks and COFUND projects, you are eligible for InnoNext.
-A mandatory requirement to apply is to provide a Declaration of Honor confirming that you have the authorisation from your supervisor and the Project Coordinator (if different) to be uploaded with your application form.
-This step is crucial, as the hosting company will have to become an Associated partner to your MSCA project.
-Additionally, please consider the duration of your fellowship and take note of the starting date when selecting your internship opportunity.
-This will ensure that your internship aligns with your funding timeline.
+A mandatory requirement to apply is to upload a Declaration of Honour confirming that you have the authorisation from your supervisor and the Project Coordinator (if different).
+This step is crucial, as the Hosting company will have to become an associated partner of your MSCA project.
+What is a Declaration of Honor?
+See the FAQ n.
+2.2

 Additionally, please consider the duration of your fellowship and ensure that the internship duration aligns with your funded project.